jkr78/mg/README.md

 * Configurable board width and height
 * Configurable speed
 * Client can join and close communication.
-Game loop runs as long as where is one client started the game or zombie.
+Game loop runs as long as where are one client started the game or zombie.
-* When where is not more zombies/clients game loop pauses.
+* When where is no more zombies/clients game loop "pauses".
 * User can connect/disconnect in the middle of the game.
-* Users with same nick is not allowed
+* Users with same nick are not allowed

 List of stuff what is not done: